gitcammerism/click-a-chicken/README.md

-# click-a-chicken
+# Click-A-Chicken
-An idle clicker mobile game, where you click a chicken to gain eggs for baking.
+An idle clicker mobile game, where the player clicks a chicken to gain eggs for baking.
+The more eggs a player gains, the more options become available.
+## Tech Stack
+Flutter and Firebase